← Back to 史記

 使使 使使 使

 In the thirty-fourth year, initially Duke Ai married a woman from Zheng.
 His elder wife gave birth to Crown Prince Dao Shi, and his younger wife gave birth to Yan.
 He had two favored concubines: the elder concubine gave birth to Liu, and the younger concubine gave birth to Sheng.
 Liu was favored by Duke Ai.
-Duke Ai entrusted him to his younger brother, the Minister of Works Zhao.
+Duke Ai entrusted him to his younger brother, Steward Zhao.
 Duke Ai was ill.
 In the third month, Zhao killed Crown Prince Dao and established Liu as crown prince.
-Duke Ai was angered and desired to execute Zhao.
-Zhao raised the troops and surrounded Duke Ai, and Duke Ai hanged himself.
-Zhao finally established Liu as lord of Chen.
-In the fourth month, Chen sent an envoy to Chu.
-King Ling of Chu heard of Chen's chaos and killed the Chen envoy.
-He had Prince Qi Ji raise troops to attack Chen.
-Chen's lord Liu fled to Zheng.
+Duke Ai was angered and wanted to execute Zhao.
+Zhao raised troops and surrounded Duke Ai, and Duke Ai hanged himself.
+Zhao at last set up Liu as lord of Chen.
+In the fourth month, Chen dispatched an envoy to Chu.
+When King Ling of Chu heard of Chen’s disorder, he killed the Chen envoy and ordered Prince Qiji to raise troops against Chen.
+Liu, the lord of Chen, fled to Zheng.
 In the ninth month, Chu surrounded Chen.
-In the eleventh month, they destroyed Chen.
-They made Qi Ji the Duke of Chen.
+In the eleventh month, Chu destroyed Chen.
+Chu made Qi Ji the Duke of Chen.

 21